elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - prometheus-elasticsearch-exporter to v5.1.1
 - velero to v1.10.2, chart v3.1.6
 - Update falco exceptions to reduce false positives
+- grafana to v9.3.13 to fix some security issues

 ### Changed